 Richard III © HBO

-Both Richard III and Tyrion are known for good judgment — in Richard’s case in his role delivering justice as a duke in the North.
-And, most significantly, they are both falsely accused of murdering princes.
+Also, Richard III and Tyrion are known for good judgment — in Richard’s case in his role delivering justice as a duke in the North.
+And, most significantly, both men are both falsely accused of murdering princes.
 (It’s also worth mentioning that, in my opinion, George RR Martin’s major characters are typically based on multiple historical figures — not just one.
 There’s at least one other historical figure Tyrion may be based on, but it creates a historical spoiler.)

 The “Princes in the Tower” story arc continues.
 It picks up in King’s Landing with a what-if version of what could have happened if Edward V had lived.